shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn the following Bond Affinity option:

 -   Errata’d: 30 Spell Points.
-You spend any amount of additional Spell Points to cross out 1 word in the spell’s description per 15 additional Spell Point spent this way.
+You spend any amount of additional Spell Points to cross out 1 word in the spell’s description per 15 additional Spell Points spent this way.

-This is subject to DM’s approval, of course.
-Recommended: if the new sentence(s) isn’t grammatically correct, the spell fails.
+*NOTE: This is subject to DM’s approval, of course.
+Recommended: if the new sentence(s) isn’t grammatically correct, the spell fails.*

-### Mana Overflow

-At level 7, you can hold more Spell Points than your maximum.

 ### Mind Palace

-At level 11, you can will your power back to you.
+At level 7, you can will your power back to you.
 As an action, you can focus to regain 1 Spell Point.

 You can focus as long as you want.
 Focusing for longer regains you additional Spell Points.
 Focusing for 1 minute without interruption restores 11 Spell Points.
 Focusing for 1 hour without interruption restores 70 Spell Points, up to your maximum.

+You may focus during a short rest and long rest as long as you are conscious.

+### Mana Overflow

+At level 11, you can hold more Spell Points than your maximum.
+This applies to your Mind Palace feature.

+All extra Spell Points go away when you go to sleep, fall unconscious, or die.

 ### Spell Write